Simon Terry

-Simon Duncan Terry (27 March 1974 – July 2021) was a British archer from Grantham in Lincolnshire, England.
+Simon Duncan Terry (27 March 1974 – 19 July 2021) was a British archer from Grantham in Lincolnshire, England.

 Early life

 Terry was born on 27 March 1974 in Stirling, the son of Mike and Janice Terry.
 With the help of his father, Terry first began practising archery when he was eight years old.
 At the age of nine he won his first competition.
 At the time of the 1992 Summer Olympics, Terry was an unemployed roofer.

+1992 Summer Olympics

+Having started archery at the age of eight, Simon made his Games debut in 1992 aged 18, where he became the first British man to collect an individual medal at the Olympics since its reintroduction in 1988 by taking third place.
+A second medal, a bronze in the men's team event, followed at the same Games.
+He retired from the sport for the first time shortly afterwards.

 Comeback

-After 13 years of retirement from archery, Terry began shooting again, and achieved high placings in major international events including the team gold at the World Cup 2007, stage two, in Varese, and an individual fourth place at the World Outdoor Championships in Leipzig, Germany being beaten by his teammate Alan Wills in a thrilling tie break where he scored a nine, and Wills took the bronze with a 10.
+After 13 years of retirement from archery, Terry began shooting again in the year it was announced that London would host the 2012 Summer Olympics, and soon achieved high placings in major international events including the team gold at the World Cup 2007, stage two, in Varese, and an individual fourth place at the World Outdoor Championships in Leipzig, Germany being beaten by his teammate Alan Wills in a thrilling tie break where he scored a nine, and Wills took the bronze with a 10.
 Another one of his successes was at the fourth stage of the 2007 World Cup in Dover, England, when he was victorious against the young Mexican archer, Juan René Serrano.
 Serrano scored an eight in the tie and Terry scored a nine.

+His success saw Terry selected for the 2008 Summer Olympics, four years ahead of his original schedule, and 16 years after his double medal-winning debut.